kopecmartin/tempest-plugin-demo/README.md

 my_service_group = cfg.OptGroup(name="my-service",
                                 title="My service options")
 ```
 The example above shows how an option group can be created.
-It's name is
+Its name is
 `my-service` and it's a section name in a `tempest.conf` file.

 When we have a group, let's create also a few options which will be part of